Skip to content

 • Linux Session Host Server Preparation:

-• Install supported Linux flavors as virtual machine or on physical hardware.
+• Install supported Linux flavors as a virtual machine or on physical hardware.

-• Install latest Assistive packages and Linux DVM Tools
+• Install the latest Assistive packages and Linux DVM Tools

-• Configure machine for LDAP, Microsoft Active Directory or Workgroup authentication
+• Configure the machine for LDAP, Microsoft Active Directory, or Workgroup authentication.

 • Linux shared session host server is ready for application and shared hosted desktop delivery